University Counseling Centers: Pros and Cons to Consider

 College counseling programs for students can help you adjust to college life and succeed.
 These programs are an essential service covered by your tuition.
 If you’re a student, you should consider going, even if the issues you’re dealing with seem small.

 University-run counseling clinics for the public can provide excellent therapy for free or for extremely low cost.
-In exchange for your willingness to work with a student, you’ll get research-informed, evidence-based therapy from an eager and compassionate student guided by a highly qualified therapist mentor.
+In exchange for your willingness to work with someone who’s still learning, you’ll get evidence-based therapy from an eager and compassionate student guided by a highly qualified therapist mentor.

 There are similar limitations to college and university counseling programs for students and the public.
 They usually only provide short-term therapy.
 You probably won’t find one to be a good fit if you have a severe mental health condition or need to be in therapy a long time to resolve the issue you’re seeking to resolve.

 But even if that’s the case, you can still get good information, recommendations, and referrals from a university clinic or college counseling center.
 We think these programs are a tremendous resource and wish more people knew about them.
 So, if there’s one near you, consider reaching out to find out more.
-It may just be the perfect way to get the affordable therapy you need.
+It may be the perfect way to get the affordable therapy you’ve been looking for.

 Related Posts